chasinglogic/python-book/lesson-2/homework.md

 1. Look up DRY programming and define the DRY acronym and understand what it means.

-2. Create a script which has a functino for all basic math operations, addition subtraction, multiplication, and division.
+2. Create a script which has a function for all basic math operations, addition subtraction, multiplication, and division.
 Use these functions to break PEMDAS and do math in multiple different ways.